rclone/rclone/docs/content/flags.md

       --drive-skip-gdocs                                         Skip google documents in all listings.
       --drive-skip-shortcuts                                     If set skip shortcut files
-      --drive-stop-on-upload-limit                               Make upload limit errors be fatal --drive-team-drive string                                  ID of the Team Drive --drive-trashed-only                                       Only show files that are in the trash.
+      --drive-stop-on-upload-limit                               Make upload limit errors be fatal --drive-shared-drive string                                ID of the Shared Drive --drive-trashed-only                                       Only show files that are in the trash.
       --drive-upload-cutoff SizeSuffix                           Cutoff for switching to chunked upload (default 8M) --drive-use-created-date                                   Use file created date instead of modified date.,